lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 The second group of methods concerns Maximum Likelihood tree inference (ML).
 These methods do not infer distance matrices, but infer trees directly from the sequence alignment.
 Then it calculates the likelihood of this tree (a hypothesis) given the alignment (the data).
-This likelihood is calculated given a certian model of evolution [@Sullivan2005; @Felsenstein2004].
+This likelihood is calculated given a certain model of evolution [@Sullivan2005; @Felsenstein2004].
-Next, the methods searches through a virtual space of posible trees (treespace), and returns the tree with the best likelihood.
+Next, ML methods search through a virtual space of possible trees (tree space), and returns the tree with the best likelihood.
-A third group builds forth on the advances of ML tree inference but within a Baysian framework of statistics.
+A third group builds forth on the advances of ML tree inference but within a Bayesian framework of statistics.
-I consider Baysian approaches too advanced for the audience that this workflow is aimed at, hence I won't discuss them or include them in the workflow.
+I consider Bayesian approaches too advanced for the audience that this workflow is aimed at, hence I won't discuss them or include them in the workflow.
 In the workflow presented here, I use ML tree inference with IQTree [@Nguyen2015].
 One of the main advantages of IQtree is that it includes software to find an appropriate model of evolution given an input alignment [@Kalyaanamoorthy2017].

 ## Availability

 This remainder of this chapter summarises relevant data and software, my design considerations in making this workflow, and finally three use cases of the _Azolla_ lab.
 This workflow includes gathering data from the 1kP project [@Leebens-Mack2019], alignment of protein sequences, trimming of this alignment and tree inference via frequentist methods.
 Additionally, several examples of the workflow in practice are included to demonstrate its application in tackling biological questions of the _Azolla_ lab.
 This workflow is openly available and usable under a Creative Commons License at [GitHub.com/lauralwd/lauras_phylogeny_wf](https://github.com/lauralwd/lauras_phylogeny_wf)

 # Methods

-The state-of-the-art tools required for phylogenetics are often desgined for Linux systems.
+The state-of-the-art tools required for phylogenetics are often designed for Linux systems.
 Using BASH scripts ---BASH being the Linux-native programming language--- can be a steep learning curve for novice users.
-Therefor I use JuPyter notebooks [@Ragan-Kelley2014] to supply the user of the workflow with written instructions and pre-written BASH code.
+Therefore I use JuPyter notebooks [@Ragan-Kelley2014] to supply the user of the workflow with written instructions and pre-written BASH code.
-A JuPyter notebook is an interacive document in which the user can run said code, as well as journal their decissions and observations
+A JuPyter notebook is an interactive document in which the user can run said code, as well as journal their decisions and observations

 Software installation on Linux can be challenging, especially if certain versions of software may be incompatible.
 Therefore I make use of the conda or miniconda frameworks ([conda.io](www.conda.io)) to supply any user with a ready made software environment that has all the required tools available.